 Responding to Subpoenas and Court Orders

 Government entities may be served with subpoenas or court orders demanding that staff testify about or release government data related to litigation.

-If an entity is served with a subpoena or a court order and is a party to the litigation, staff should always first consult legal counsel.
+If an entity is served with a subpoena or a court order, staff should always consult legal counsel.